-Several previous computer vision models have used extension field type algorithms to guide the grouping process [5,6,7,9,11,12].
+Several previous computer vision models have used extension field type algorithms to guide the grouping process [5,6,7,10,12,14].
 The main contribution in the present effort is the implementation of such a scheme on a biologically plausible multiscale and multiorientation filter representation, roughly similar to that of a lattice of V1 hypercolumns.
+This representation allowed a measure of shape similarity based on the combined activity produced by both the input image and the grouping process (although this does not necessarily mean that grouping results in activity that is indistinguishable from that produced by the original image).
+The previously cited efforts did not result in a measure of shape similarity.

-This representation also allowed a measure of shape similarity whereas the previously cited efforts did not result in that type of measurement.
-Another difference is that previous studies in the grouping literature used only one scale as opposed to our multiscale approach.
-Also many of those works [9,11] used an iterative relaxation algorithm as opposed to the more biologically plausible one-pass operation which was implemented here.
+Other differences distinguishing the present effort from prior ones was that the latter studies used only one scale as opposed to our multiscale approach.
+Since our test images were line-drawings, only one scale size--chosen to be the width (frequency) of the lines--could have very well been used, but a multiscale representation better resembles the sampling properties of biological vision systems.
+Many of the studies in the grouping literature [10,12] used an iterative relaxation algorithm as opposed to the more biologically plausible one-pass operation which was implemented here.
 An additional feature of the current study is that it directly compared the recognition performance of a grouping model to that of humans on a large number of test images, which is relatively rare in the literature.
 In the following we will describe two experiments on object recognition and compare human data to the performance of our baseline model.